Home » By Course » Drinks » 10-Minute Berry Mocktail Recipe

 As a participant in the Amazon Services LLC Associates Program and other affiliate programs, Quick Prep Recipes may collect a share of sales or other compensation from the links on this page.
 This comes at no additional cost to you, and all the prices and availability are accurate at the time of publishing.

 Berry mocktail is my favorite way to keep things fun and refreshing without the alcohol.
-It’s fizzy, juicy, and naturally sweet from fresh berries, with a splash of lime and a little mint to keep it bright and crisp.
-It only takes a few minutes to make using ingredients you probably already have at home.
-You won’t need any syrup or special tools, just a quick muddle and mix.
+It’s fizzy, juicy, and sweet, and takes only a few minutes to make without any special tools.

-A glass of berry-infused drink with ice, lime slice, mint leaves, and mixed berries, set on a marble surface with a pink cloth and lime in the background.
+A glass of berry-infused drink with ice, lime slice, mint leaves, and mixed berries, set on a marble surface.

 When I’m hosting, I always make sure there’s something for everyone to enjoy.
-I’ll put together a cocktail or two, but I love having a mocktail like this so no one feels left out when it’s time for cheers.
-The crowd loves vodka cranberry cocktail or cranberry margarita, but when it comes to mocktails, berry mocktail is the clear favorite.
-It’s colorful, refreshing, and always the first thing gone.
+I’ll put together a cocktail or two, but I love having a mocktail like this, so no one feels left out when it’s time for cheers.

 Why You’ll Love This Recipe